coin8086/ml-lab/src/pytorch_ddp/README.md

 # PyTorch Distributed Data Parallel Examples

-The exmples show how to use PyTorch DDP (Distributed Data Parallel):
+The examples show how to use PyTorch DDP (Distributed Data Parallel):

 * `run.py` is a basic example without parallel.
 * `run_ddp.py` is a parallel example.
 It requires CUDA.